fossasia/phimpme-android/README.md

 6. On the next screen, click the Create API key button to continue.

-7. When that�s done, copy the API key shown in the API key created dialog and click Close.
+7. When that’s done, copy the API key shown in the API key created dialog and click Close.

 8. Head back to google_maps_api.xml, replace the value of google_maps_key key with the copied API key.